itsfuad/LoadBalancer/readme.md

 Send HTTP requests to the load balancer's address (e.g., http://localhost:8080).
 The load balancer will forward the request to the backend server with the least load.

 **Server Health Check:**
-The load balancer periodically checks each server's health by sending a GET request to the /health endpoint of each server.
+The load balancer periodically checks each server's health by sending a `GET` request to the `/` root endpoint of each server.
 If a server does not respond with a status code of 200, it is marked as unhealthy and temporarily removed from the load balancer's pool.
+> For development mode the code uses `/` root path.
+But it is a good choice to have a separate end point like `/health` in the production which returns small amount of response data which is more efficient that a root path which may return large data.
 **Graceful Shutdown:**
 The load balancer handles OS signals (SIGINT, SIGTERM) to perform a graceful shutdown, allowing in-progress requests to complete before terminating.